joshuaeckroth/csci221-website/lecture/makefiles.markdown

 title: Makefiles
 ---

+# Makefiles

+When we have larger projects, it is much more efficient to compile only the modified files rather than all files. `Makefiles` let us define these dependencies and rebuild our project with simple commands.

+## Dependency graph

 Suppose we have a program made up of some files: `main.cpp`, `foo.cpp`, `foo.h`, `bar.cpp`, and `bar.h`.
 The dependencies among these are as follows (suppose):